noiz23/programer2/OCPStudyGuide/README.md

     - Singletons are used in situations where we need access to a single set of data throughout an application.
 For example, application configuration data and reusable  data caches are commonly implemented using singletons.
 Singletons may also be used to coordinate access to shared resources, such as coordinating write access to a file.
 --------Immutable Objects pattern*
     - The immutable object pattern is a creational pattern based on the idea of creating objects whose state does not change after they are created and can be easily    shared across multiple classes.
-    - Static methods are not part of the inmutable object pattern y getter methods are not required to be marked synchronized.
+    - Static methods are not part of the inmutable object pattern and getter methods are not required to be marked synchronized.
 -------Review Questions
     - A design pattern is focused on solving a specific commonly occurring problem.
     - Design principles are often applied throughout an application, whereas design patterns are applied to solve specific problems.